-Dynamic example of this highly decorative and detailed antique map of West Africa, published by the Heirs of Johann Baptiste Homann in Nuremberg in 1743.
-It includes beautiful illustrations and a distinctive cartouche.
+Dynamic example of this highly decorative and detailed antique map of West Africa, published by the Homann Heirs in 1743.
+This is one of the best atlas maps of the region made during the mid-eighteenth century.

 The map is embellished with a stunning, large vignette in the bottom left corner showing a native village scene.
 A key in Latin at the bottom identifies various peoples and styles of living.
 The first image in the vignette, A, refers to a bunker constructed of the red earth commonly found in Guinea.
 B corresponds to the kitchen, and C refers to the hut used for processing and cooking rice and millet.
 The label, D, indicates the building used for negotiations, and E labels the atrium.
 F shows a public location in the village.
 The label G refers to the outfit of the King along the Gold Coast of Benin, and H the same for the Queen.
 The last item on the key, I, points to a straw structure as seen on the voyage of Chev.
 Des Marchais in Guinea.

-This is one of the best atlas maps of the region made during the mid-eighteenth century.
-The title, in both Latin and French at the top of the map, mentions that it was based on the work of Jean Baptiste Bourguignon d’Anville, a renowned French cartographer and illustrator.
-D’Anville based this work on Marchais’ voyages to West Africa.
-Chevalier des Marchais, a French cartographer employed by the King of France, captained a slave ship and travelled extensively to West Africa in the early eighteenth century.
+The title, in both Latin and French at the top of the map, mentions that it was based on the work of Jean Baptiste Bourguignon d’Anville (1697-1782), renowned French cartographer and illustrator.
+D’Anville compiled his work from a variety of sources, including news of Marchais’ voyages to West Africa.
+The Chevalier des Marchais, a French cartographer employed by the King of France, captained a slave ship and travelled extensively to West Africa, as well as French Guiana and the West Indies, in the early eighteenth century.